-Arizona Loans for Assistive Technology (AzLAT) and its sister program SEED Loan$, operate collaboratively with four partners.
+Arizona Loans for Assistive Technology (AzLAT) operates collaboratively with four partners.
 The partners have separate, but related responsibilities.
 AzLAT’s unique model capitalizes on each partner’s strengths and expertise relevant to disability issues, assistive technology, banking and financial services:

 - The Arizona Technology Access Program (AzTAP) is a statewide, Phoenix-based project of the Institute for Human Development at Northern Arizona University.
 AzTAP assists persons with disabilities of all types and ages as well as family members, service providers, employers and the general public to become better educated about the value and use of assistive technology.
 Its mission is to connect people with disabilities with the assistive technology they need to participate as fully as possible in activities that matter to them.
 AzTAP offers comprehensive activities emphasizing direct services including AT device demonstrations, consultations and short term equipment loans; financial loans for the purchase of AT equipment; device reuse; information and assistance; education, training and technical assistance.